hapijs/hapi/Readme.md

 ### Batch

 The batch endpoint makes it easy to combine requests into a single one.
 It also supports pipelining so you are able to take the result of one of the endpoints in the batch request and use it in a subsequent endpoint.
 The batch endpoint only responds to POST requests.
 By default the batch endpoint is turned _off_.
-To enable the batch endpoint set hte `batch` option to _true or to an object with the following custom configuration:
+To enable the batch endpoint set the `batch` option to _true_ or to an object with the following custom configuration:
 - `batchEndpoint` - the path where batch requests will be served from.
 Default is '/batch'.

 As an example to help explain the use of the endpoint, assume that the server has a route at '/currentuser' and '/users/:id/profile/'.
 You can make a POST request to the batch endpoint with the following body:
-`{ "GET": [ "/currentuser", "/users/$0.id/profile ]}` and it will return an array with the current user and their profile.
+`{ "GET": [ "/currentuser", "/users/$0.id/profile ] }` and it will return an array with the current user and their profile.

 ## Server Events